The Ice Harvest: Plot

-On Christmas Eve in Wichita, Kansas, mob lawyer Charlie Arglist and pornographer Vic Cavanaugh prepare to leave town after stealing $2 million from their boss, mobster Bill Guerrard.
-However, icy roads means their getaway is postponed.
+On Christmas Eve in Wichita, Kansas, lawyer Charlie Arglist and pornographer Vic Cavanaugh prepare to leave town after stealing $2 million from their boss, mobster Bill Guerrard.
+However, icy roads force them to postpone their getaway.
 Vic holds the cash when they split up, biding their time until the roads clear.

-Charlie visits Sweet Cage, a local strip-club owned by Vic and run by Renata Crest, a woman whom Charlie has long lusted after.
-She quickly deduces he is hiding something.
+Charlie visits Sweet Cage, a local strip club owned by Vic and run by Renata Crest, a woman whom Charlie has long lusted after.
+She deduces he is hiding something.
 Charlie hints at the money, and she suggests they run away together.
-Taking advantage of the perceived situation, Renata asks Charlie to steal an incriminating photo of herself and a local politician from Vic.
+Taking advantage of the perceived situation, Renata asks Charlie to steal an incriminating photo of herself and a local politician from Vic and give it to her.

 After talking to his friend Sidney, a bartender and bouncer at Sweet Cage, Charlie goes to another strip club owned by Vic, the Tease-O-Rama, and takes the photo from a safe.
 Before he can leave, Roy Gelles, one of Guerrard's enforcers, arrives looking for Charlie.
 Charlie hides in the men's restroom as Gelles enters.
-Roy reads aloud a limerick written in red sharpie on the wall above the urinal, "As Wichita falls, so falls Wichita Falls".
-After evading Gelles, Charlie goes to a local restaurant/bar, running into his friend Pete, who is married to Charlie's ex-wife Sarabeth.
-Pete is very drunk, and decides to tag along with Charlie for as long as it takes to pass out.
-Charlie calls Vic from a pay phone, seeing the same red Sharpie limerick above the phone.
-He frantically tells Vic that Gelles is in town, but Vic dismisses this, as Gelles has family in Wichita.
+The enforcer reads aloud a graffito written in red sharpie on the wall above the urinal, "As Wichita falls, so falls Wichita Falls".

+After evading Gelles, Charlie goes to a restaurant/bar, running into his friend Pete, who is married to Charlie's ex-wife Sarabeth.
+Pete is drunk and decides to tag along with Charlie for as long as it takes to pass out.
+Charlie calls Vic from a pay phone, where he sees the same red graffito written above the phone.
+Charlie says that Gelles is in town, but Vic dismisses this, as he knows Gelles has family in Wichita.

 Charlie returns to Sweet Cage and gives Renata the photo.
-She tells him that Vic had called to warn Charlie that Roy Gelles was indeed tailing them.
-Charlie takes Pete home only for Pete to vomit in Charlie's car and then pass out on the living room floor.
-Charlie then "borrows" a Mercedes Benz that Pete bought for Sarabeth, and goes to Vic's home.
-He finds Vic's wife next to their Christmas tree shot in the head.
-Vic arrives and reveals that he's locked Roy in a large trunk.
-They take Roy and Vic's wife in the Mercedes and drive to a local lake, while Roy continues yelling at them from the trunk, claiming that it was Vic who shot his wife.
-Vic gets annoyed and shoots the trunk, silencing him.
+She says that Vic had called to warn Charlie that Gelles was indeed tailing them.
+Charlie takes Pete home, where he passes out on the living room floor.
+Charlie "borrows" a Mercedes Benz that Pete had bought for Sarabeth, because Pete had vomited in Charlie's car.
+He drives to Vic's home and finds Vic's wife shot in the head and lying next to the Christmas tree.

+Vic arrives and reveals that he has locked Gelles in a trunk.
+They take Gelles and the body of Vic's wife in the Mercedes and drive to a lake.
+Gelles continues to yell at them from the trunk, claiming that Vic shot his own wife.
+Annoyed, Vic shoots into the trunk, silencing Gelles.